Ioannis Toumbas: Political career

 Toumbas became involved in politics in 1955, initially with the Liberal Democratic Union of Sofoklis Venizelos, and subsequently with the Liberal Party and the Centre Union of Georgios Papandreou, whose close associate he became.
 He was elected a member of the Greek Parliament in all elections from 1956 to 1964 (in 1956 with the LDU).
 He was named Minister without Portfolio in Papandreou's first cabinet in winter 1963, and Minister for the Interior in his second cabinet, from February 1964 to January 1965, when he resigned.

-An honest, but politically rather naive and deeply conservative man, he joined all three palace-appointed cabinets during the "Apostasy" crisis of 1965–1966.
+An honest, but politically rather naive and deeply conservative man, he joined all three palace-appointed cabinets during the "Iouliana" crisis of 1965–1966.
 He served as Interior and Public Order Minister under Georgios Athanasiadis-Novas, Minister for Public Works in the Ilias Tsirimokos cabinet, a post he initially kept in the Stefanos Stefanopoulos government, before moving to the ministries of Industry and Northern Greece, finally becoming Foreign Minister in 1966.

 He was politically inactive during the Greek military junta of 1967–1974, and after its fall he joined the right-wing New Democracy party, with which he was elected on the nationwide list in the 1974 elections.
 In 1979 he became a member of the Academy of Athens, and served as its president in 1991.
 He died in Athens on 7 May 1995.